 There are basically four types of BALL TRACKS.
 Before you start your next practice game, wipe your ball off really well with your towel and then bowl your first shot.
 When the ball returns, pick it up and observe the “Oil Track” on the ball to determine what kind you have.

-2. FULL ROLLER- The oil track on this ball runs around the center of the ball and falls between the thumb and finger holes.
-The bowler with this track gets a lot of mix on the pins, the hook isn’t as large as the person with the semi roller, and there isn’t much wrist turn when the ball is released.
+2. FULL ROLLER- The oil track on this ball runs around the center of the ball and falls between the thumb and finger holes meaning it rolls over its' entire or FULL circumference.
+The bowler with this track gets a lot of mix on the pins.
+The hook isn’t as large as the person with the semi roller, and they don't use as much wrist turn or axis tilt when the ball is released as the bowler who has the semi roller track.
+With the newer resin balls, the full roller track isn't seen as much anymore.

 Checking your ball track will be able to tell you how consistent you have been in releasing the ball to make sure the oil ring is basically in the same area.
 If it’s off more than an inch, or so then you’ll need to work on keeping it consistent.
 After all, that’s the name of the Game!!